ethangriffith2004/hide-and-peek-simulator/README.md

 - Only six of the seven spots are legit.
 - One of the spots is a "joke spot", and any hiders who choose it are immediately visible, but the seeker still has to look there to count them as found.

-I always thought the "joke spot" was just that: a joke.
-Though, I eventually came across claims that **intentionally using it could improve the hiders' odds of winning**.
+I always thought the "joke spot" was just that: a joke, when no one was taking the game very seriously.
+Though, I eventually came across claims that **one player intentionally choosing it could improve the hiders' odds of winning**.
 I saw nothing to truly back this up, however, so I wanted to find out for myself.

 ## Project Overview